-The difference between dietitians and nutritionists is their type of education (and experience).
+The difference between a nutritionist and a dietitian is their type of education (and experience).
 All dietitians are nutritionists but not all nutritionists are dietitians.
-There is no legal backing behind the term nutritionist.
+There is no license or official credential for the term nutritionist.
 Therefore, anyone can call themselves a nutritionist without legal action.
-The term Registered Dietitian is protected, meaning you cannot call yourself this if you have not completed the appropriate educational pathways noted above.
+Many pediatric dietitians also call themselves “pediatric nutritionists.”

 If you are seeing a dietitian, you are guaranteed they have received education and training in nutrition.
 This does not mean that there are not qualified nutritionists, it just means you need to dig further.
 If someone calls themselves a nutritionist, find out what their training is.
-Specifically, find out if they have a nutrition degree (bachelor, master or Ph.D. in nutrition) or if they have just completed some random online training.
+Specifically, find out if they have a nutrition degree (bachelor, master, or Ph.D. in nutrition) or if they have just completed some random online training.

-What is a Pediatric Dietitian
+What is a pediatric dietitian/pediatric nutritionist?

 If you’re looking to work with a pediatric dietitian outside of a healthcare setting, be sure to ask what their experience and area of expertise are to find the right fit for you.

-Picky eating is very common in toddlers and preschoolers, the earlier you get help, the better.
+Picky eating is very common in toddlers and preschoolers but can go on for years if not addressed.
+The earlier you get help, the better.
 Many picky eaters also have growth issues associated with their eating habits.
 A dietitian can perform a comprehensive assessment and help get growth back on track.

 Struggling with a picky eater?
 Download this free e-guide to help your kid start trying new food!

 Starting solids is fun, but can also be overwhelming, especially for first-time parents.
-A dietitian can help you understand your baby’s nutrition needs, what foods to serve to meet those needs and how to progress through textures.
+A dietitian can help you understand your baby’s nutrition needs, what foods to serve to meet those needs, and how to progress through textures.
 They can also help you understand the current recommendations for introducing allergens.

 If you are considering starting solids with baby-led weaning, a pediatric dietitian can help you decide which method is best for your baby.
 They can also give you meal ideas if you’re feeling stuck on what to serve.

-Low iron is especially common in toddlers who are drinking too much milk but can happen at any age.
-A pediatric dietitian can help advise you on the best foods to include to get your child’s levels back to normal.
+Low iron is especially common in toddlers who are drinking too much milk/milk alternatives, but can happen at any age.
+A pediatric dietitian can help advise you on the best foods (and or supplements) to include to get your child’s levels back to normal.

 If your child has food allergies they may be missing out on key nutrients by eliminating foods from their diet.
 A pediatric dietitian can help ensure they are getting those nutrients from other sources.
 Milk protein allergy is a common one and finding the right milk alternatives can help.

 There are many other reasons to see a pediatric dietitian, not reviewed in this post.
-If you have any concerns with your child’s growth, diet, or nutrition, talk with their pediatrician about getting a referral or read below for additional ways to find a pediatric dietitian.
+If you have any concerns with your child’s growth, diet, or nutrition, talk with their pediatrician about getting a referral, or read below for additional ways to find a pediatric dietitian.

-How to find a Pediatric Dietitian
+How to find a pediatric dietitian to work with

 If you are a parent and looking to work with a pediatric dietitian, there are a couple of searches I recommend.

-Academy of Nutrition and Dietetics: Search “Find An Expert”
+1. Academy of Nutrition and Dietetics: Search “Find An Expert”

-Reach out to other local Dietitians
+4. Reach out to other local Dietitians

 If a client calls me that is not in my specialty area, I refer them to another dietitian who would be a better fit for them.
 Most dietitians are great at networking with other dietitians and know many people who may be a good fit for you.